-The intent of <R02> is to augment the TETRIX, LEGO and MATRIX robot system kits with a few select assemblies/mechanisms that might be useful for this years game challenge.
-For the purpose of this rule, assemblies are considered to be component parts that have been fitted together.
+<R05> The intent of <R05> is to augment the TETRIX, LEGO and MATRIX robot system kits with a few select assemblies/mechanisms that might be useful for this year's game challenge.
+For the purpose of this rule, Commercial Off The Shelf (COTS) assemblies are considered to be component parts that have been fitted together or parts that have been pre-formed or pre-fabricated by a supplier to perform a given function.
+In general, COTS are not permitted with the following exceptions: